postgrespro/pg_pathman/README.md

                        start_value ANYELEMENT,
                        end_value   ANYELEMENT)
 ```
 Attach partition to the existing RANGE-partitioned relation.
 The attached table must have exactly the same structure as the parent table, including the dropped columns.
+Partition creation callback is invoked if set (see `pathman_config_params`).

 ```plpgsql
 detach_range_partition(partition REGCLASS)